shopware5/devdocs/source/developers-guide/digital-publishing-elements/index.md

 <img src="img/file_structure.jpg" style="float:right; margin: 10px 0 20px 40px;" />

 We will not describe the hole plugin development in this article, but only the important parts to get started with the custom element.
 To get more details about developing plugins for Shopware, see the <a href="{{ site.url }}/developers-guide/plugin-quick-start/" target="_blank">quick start guide</a>.
-In our example we create a plugin called `DigitalPublishingSample`.
+In our example we create a plugin called `SwagDigitalPublishingSample`.
 This is just an example name for our plugin and will be used for some directory and file names.
 When you create your own plugin, just replace the corresponding parts with the name of your own plugin.

 <br />
 <br />